21 of the Greatest Uses for Coca-Cola Besides Drinking

 2. Removing Grease Stains From Clothes

-If you stain a lighter piece of clothing or sheet, use a clear, lemon-lime soda, like Sprite, Sierra Mist or 7UP.
+If you stain a lighter piece of clothing or sheet, use a clear, lemon-lime soda, like Sprite, Starry or 7UP.

 3. Cleaning the Toilet Bowl